Address: 100 Marylebone Lane, London W1U 2QU

 All boys are supported by a tutor throughout their time at the School.
 We understand that success in all areas of school life and in the future is based on developing the boys’ resilience to cope with challenges, the ability to reflect and the willingness to contribute positively to their community.

-This year our pioneer Wetherby Senior students took up places at Bath, Bristol, Cambridge, Durham, Exeter, Imperial, LSE, Manchester and UCL, amongst other universities in the UK and abroad.
+Boys are successful in achieving places at their first-choice university, including: Bath, Bristol, Cambridge, Durham, Exeter, Imperial, LSE, Manchester and UCL amongst other universities in the UK and abroad.

 Head Teacher’s Philosophy